Stono/Npmzor/README.md

 ```

 ## Release History
+  - 0.4.2 Added a root url which returns the version
   - 0.4.1 Added the /* route which does the same as /latest
   - 0.4.0 Huge bug fix, ETag is now checked when pulling from cache vs remote registry
   - 0.3.3 Fixed a bug where internel registry items didn't have an _id